401 KAR 4:140. Wild rivers change of use permit standards.

 (19) A permit to conduct select cutting of timber shall not be extended more than 180 days beyond the original permit expiration date.

 Section 18.
 Additional Standards Specific to Agriculture.
 (1) A new agricultural use within a wild river corridor shall follow to the fullest extent possible the guidelines contained in "Best Management Practices for Agriculture," published July 1985 and adopted by reference herein.
-Copies of this document can be obtained from the Division of Water, 200 Fair Oaks Lane, Frankfort, Kentucky.
+Copies of this document can be obtained from the Division of Water, 300 Sower Boulevard, Frankfort, Kentucky 40601.

 (2) The removal of trees to effect a new agricultural use shall be subject to all applicable provisions of Section 17 of this administrative regulation.